nextcloud/backup/README.md

     ./occ backup:setup:import [--key <key>] < ~/backup_setup.json

+## Questions ?

+**- Can the app be used to migrate an instance of Nextcloud ?**

+Yes, during the restoration you can change the absolute path of your files and the configuration relative to the database.
+No, you cannot switch the type of the database server (mysql, postgres, ...).

+However, the app should not be used to duplicate setup in production as each instance will be fully identical (`instanceid`, ...).

-### Known issues, because _beta_:
+## Known issues, because _beta_:

 * custom_apps are not included in the backup.
 * Zip's integrity are not checked during unpack, might result in a lose of data when decrypting with the wrong key when restoring a backup with lost metadata file.
 * When removed from the files_external, an external storage will not be removed from the backup app's list of external folder
 * When restoring in another database, the process will fail if the database does not exist.
+* When adding a new external storage from the files_external, the folder needs to be mounted using the Files App.
+Browsing the root folder should be enough.